 When Was the Queen Size Bed Invented?

-Origins of the Queen-size Bed
+The Introduction of the Queen Size Bed

 How Have Bed Sizes Changed Throughout The Ages Why Has Double Died Stuff Co